How Much Will My Case Cost?

 You would replenish your retainer after each statement, in order to maintain the minimum balance.
 At the conclusion of your case, you would be refunded the remaining balance of your retainer.

-Our attorneys’ hourly rates currently range from $225 to $425, based on experience level.
-The hourly rates of our attorneys range by office as follows:
+Our attorneys’ hourly rates currently range from $275 to $500, based on experience level.

 Our attorneys are assisted by a large team of family law paralegals, who have their own hourly rates (ranging from $125 to $200).
 Our attorneys delegate certain tasks to paralegals where appropriate, in order to save our clients money where possible.
 However, many tasks can only be performed by an attorney (appearing in court, negotiating with opposing counsel, etc.).